apaarfus/StartTileBackup/README.md

 ## Planned "*Enhancements*"
 I'd like to get to these at some point, but we'll see.
 * Split backups into date/name-specified groups
-  * To allow for multiple backup/restoration jobs to be store in one location -- portability?
+  * That, or replacing the backup structure with a date-time stamp `YYYY-MM-DD_HH-MM-SS`, for example
 * Backup and Restorage of Windows 7 StartMenu pins
   * Not too difficult, but maybe a little over the top
 * General clean-up -- at least for what's doable with batch
 * Maybe a port to PowerShell?
 Hmm...I need to learn PS first though
   * Alternative, maybe a GitBash/Cygwin64 port would be less awful
+* Logging --> The ground-work is there, I just need to add in the logic for it
+* True silent functionality -- meaning nothing logged to the prompt